 We do not recommend hardcoding your Machine Identity

 Tokens.
-Setting it as an environment variable
+Setting it as

-would be best.
+an environment variable would be best.

 Defines how long certain responses should be cached in memory, in seconds.
 When set to a positive value, responses from specific methods (like secret fetching) will be cached for this duration.
 Set to 0 to disable caching.

-This behavior is enabled by default, but you can opt-out by setting AutoTokenRefresh to false in the client settings.
+You can opt-out by setting AutoTokenRefresh to false in the client settings.

-When using automatic token refreshing it’s important to understand how your application uses the Infiiscal client.
+When using automatic token refreshing it’s important to understand how your application uses the Infisical client.
 If you are instantiating new instances of the client often, it’s important to cancel the context when the client is no longer needed to avoid the token refreshing process from running indefinitely.

 ctx, cancel := context.WithCancel(context.Background()) defer cancel() // Cancel the context when the client is no longer needed client := infisical.NewInfisicalClient(ctx, infisical.Config{ AutoTokenRefresh: true, }) // Use the client